bernerus/TetrodeBoards/Testing.md

 Turn off the transformer.

 Make connections between J108 on the G1-ALC board to J104.
-The pin order is order same on both boards.
-Note that if you place the boards beside each other the pin order will mirror each other.
+The pin order is order same on both boards so you could use a flat band of wires.

+Verify the connection between J108 on the G1-ALC board to J104 by measuring the resistance from, JP101, pin closest to the corner, to J108, the pin closest to J107, i.e. the middle of the board edge.
+It should be 0-0.2 ohms.

 Unplug any jumper on JP101